 If You Are Building Your Credit Back Up, Stick To One

-Lyle David Solomon, a bankruptcy attorney at Oak View Law Group, recommends that his clients cut back on their credit card use when they are recovering from a major blow to their credit score, such as a bankruptcy filing.
+Lyle David Solomon, principal attorney at Oak View Law Group, recommends that his clients cut back on their credit card use when they are recovering from a major blow to their credit score, such as a bankruptcy filing.

 “Generally, when people are just getting out of bankruptcy, I recommend that people only have one card and use it sparingly,” he said.
 “Make small purchases here and there, under $100, and pay it off in full right away to build up a credit history.”